King Edward's School Home

 Why we need your help

-The school's historic purpose has been to provide outstanding education for local boys, whatever their family income.
-Under the Direct Grant system (1944 until 1979) the Government directly funded places in the school so that the majority of pupils paid no fees at all.
+The School's historic purpose has always been to provide an outstanding education for local boys, whatever their family income.
+Under the Direct Grant system (1944 until 1979) the Government directly funded places in the School so that the majority of pupils paid no fees at all.
 During these years, King Edward's was one of the best schools in the country and provided an education that was truly transformational.

 In 1979 the Direct Grant system was abolished and replaced by the Government's Assisted Places Scheme, which only provided means-tested support for about one third of pupils.
 In 1997 this also ended.
 The days of state funded places for the brightest boys were gone.